vkari/nodeapp/README.md

 - `SPLUNK_TOKEN_PROD` – used for production deployments
 - `SPLUNK_TOKEN_NONPROD` – used for non‑production deployments
+- `AKAMAI_EDGERC` – contents of the Akamai credentials file used when purging cache

 These values are passed to the deploy workflows and written into Helm values at runtime.

+When `akamaiCacheClear` is enabled in the trusted configuration, the workflow purges Akamai cache using the `aem_env` value from the environment's `config.yaml`.
+This value is exposed as the `AEM_ENV` environment variable and is passed to the purge script automatically.